 16. Debt-related performance criteria.
-The performance criteria apply to new nonconcessional debts contracted or guaranteed by the government, the Mali energy company (EDM), and the Malian textile company (CMDT), insofar as the government is the majority shareholder.
+The performance criterion through December 2016 applies to new non-concessional debt contracted or guaranteed by the government, the Mali energy company (EDM), and the Malian textile company (CMDT), insofar as the government is the majority shareholder.
 The performance criteria shall apply to any debts or liabilities contracted or guaranteed for which value has not yet been received.
 They shall also apply to private debt for which official guarantees have been extended and which, therefore, constitute a contingent liability of the government.
+Starting in 2017, the performance criteria apply to total new debt contracted or guaranteed by the government, the Mali energy company (EDM), and the Malian textile company (CMDT), insofar as the government is the majority shareholder.
 The performance criteria are monitored on a continuous basis.
 No adjusters will be applied to these performance criteria.